portainer/portainer-docs/docs/v2.0-be/endpoints/local.md

 ## Deploy Portainer in Linux

-To learn more go to [Deploy Portainer] (/v2.0-be/deploy/linux/) in Linux Environments.
+To learn more go to [Deploy Portainer](/v2.0-be/deploy/linux/) in Linux Environments.

 ## Deploy Portainer in Windows 10 and Windows Server

-To learn more go to [Deploying on Windows 10] (/v2.0-be/deploy/windows10) or [Deploying on Windows Server](/v2.0-be/deploy/windowsserver).
+To learn more go to [Deploying on Windows 10](/v2.0-be/deploy/windows10) or [Deploying on Windows Server](/v2.0-be/deploy/windowsserver).

 ## Initial Setup